-3. Pillar I: Broadening Options to Enable and Support Civil Resistance
+3. Pillar I: Broadening Options to Enable and Support Civil Resistance here are two aspects to government support to

 The first relates to development of an overall foreign policy that conveys greater recognition and weight to democracy as a key national interest, and incorporates democracy support and countering authoritarianism into decisions across all elements of state power.